Rays vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have won in seven, or 35%, of the 20 contests they have been named as odds-on underdogs this year.
+- The Rays have been victorious in seven, or 33.3%, of the 21 contests they have been chosen as underdogs in this season.

-- The Rays have an implied victory probability of 47.6% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Rays have a 51.2% chance of coming away with a victory in the contest.

-- Tampa Bay's games have gone over the total in 75 of its 140 chances.
+- So far this season, Tampa Bay and its opponents have hit the over in 75 of its 141 games with a total.

-- The Rays have posted a record of 10-8-0 against the spread this season.
+- The Rays are 10-8-0 against the spread in their 18 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!